KevinChristopherButler/quiz/README.md

 ### Validator Testing

-- HTML
+### HTML
-Each page showed a warning message: "Section lacks heading.
-Consider using h2-h6 elements.....".
-I am inclined to leave this alone since the section is contained within an article element which has a header.
+The HTML check (https://validator.w3.org) shows three warning messages.
+Two of these are "empty heading" messages.
+This is acceptable as the headings in question are populated by the JavaScript processing.
+The third warning states that it is unnecessary to specify the file type when referencing the JavaScript script file itself.
+I prefer to include the file type in all cases.

-- CSS
+### CSS
-No errors were found when passing through the official (Jigsaw) validator.
+No errors were found by the Jigsaw validator (https://jigsaw.w3.org/css-validator).

-- Accessibility
+### Accessibility
-Lighthouse showed an accessibility score of ???.
+Lighthouse showed an accessibility score of 100.
 <img src="./assets/images/lighthouse.PNG" alt="Lighthouse report">

 ### Unfixed Bugs